 Mining companies that are affected by these global markets in turn impact small communities throughout the West where employment opportunities are often limited.
 By some estimates, for every direct job in mining, three supporting jobs are created.
 Producers must buy fuel, pipes, wire, and other industrial products, and these requirements are often contracted out to local fuel distributors, hardware suppliers, and related businesses.
 Producers pay Federal, state, and local income and property taxes.

-The Administration supports the environmentally responsible development of hardrock minerals on public lands and would like to work with Congress to update the Mining Law, including the authorization of production payments and administrative penalties.
+Conclusion The Administration supports the environmentally responsible development of hardrock minerals on public lands and would like to work with Congress to update the Mining Law, including the authorization of production payments and administrative penalties.
 The Administration also believes that any legislative solution must be accomplished in a way that provides a reasonable level of certainty to the industry while pursuing goals to protect our environment.
 We appreciate your expressed interest in taking a fresh look at hardrock mining law reform and we look forward to working with Congress, industry, the environmental community, and other interested parties as you move forward with this effort.
 Thank you for the opportunity to testify.
 I will be glad to answer any questions.